-P.S.-Your Lordship will observe that the reasoning applied in this Despatch to the reputed son of Omdut-ul-Omrah is equally applicable to any person whom his Highness may nominate to the succession.
-It does not appear probable that his Highness will make any other nomination than of his reputed son; but if he should proceed to any such act previously to his dissolution, the person whom he shall name his heir must be acknowledged, and a treaty concluded with him on the conditions already specified.
+P.S.-Your Lordship will observe that the rcasoning applied in this Dispatch to the reputed son of Omdut-ul-Omrah is equally applicable to any person whom his Highness may nominate to the succession.
+It does not appear probable that his Highness will make any other nomination than of his reputed son; but if he should proceed to any such act previously to his dissolution, the person whom he shall name his heir must be acknowledged, and a Treaty concluded with him on the conditions already specified.
 W.

-Letter to the Nabob.
-Along with the letter of 28th May to Lord Clive there was sent a letter of same date from the Governor General to the Nabob, in which allusion in general terms is made to what had been "brought to light;" the determination which had been formed in consequence is expressed, and it concludes by stating-
+Letter to the

+Along with the letter of 28th May to Lord Clive, there was sent a letter of Nabob. same date from the Governor-General to the Nabob, in which allusion in general terms is made to what had been "brought to light;" the determination which had been formed in consequence is expressed, and it concludes by stating-

 "I have communicated my final opinion to Lord Clive, with my positive directions to carry into effect without delay those arrangements which the nature of the case appears to me to require for the security of the British interests in the Carnatic.
 Lord Clive will enter into a full explanation of all the evidence which has been discovered at Seringapatam, and will also state to your Highness the purport of the instructions which have been received from me.
-I request your Highness to consider Lord Clive to be fully authorised by me to terminate the requisite arrangements; and, under this view of the question, I trust that you will not expect from me any interruption to the course of those measures, which I have judged judged to be indispensably necessary, and which I have directed Lord Clive to accomplish without further reference to my authority."
+I request your Highness to consider Lord Clive to be fully authorised by me to terminate the requisite arrangements; and under this view of the question, I trust that you will not expect from me any interruption to the course of those mea-sures which I have judged to be indispensably necessary, and which I have directed Lord Clive to accomplish without further reference to my authority."

-When this peremptory letter arrived, Omdut-ul-Omrah was labouring under his last illness; and upon a medical affidavit to the injury which would result from its communication, it was not delivered to his Highness, but its terms were obviously intended to indicate that it would no longer be of any use to offer that opposition to the proposals of the Company with which they had hitherto-been so systematically, but most naturally, met by the Nabob and his advisers.
+When this peremptory letter arrived, Omdut-ul-Omrah was labouring under his last illness; and upon a medical affidavit to the injury which would result from its communication, it was not delivered to his Highness, but its terms were ob-

-On 5th July Lord Clive reported to the Governor General that the Nabob was Troops stationed not expected long to survive; and that, having been informed that means had in Palace to prebeen used to introduce armed men into the Nabob's Pulace of Chepauk, he had vent disturbance. judged it expedient to station some of the Company's troops at the palace "for the purpose of preserving order until an arrangement of the affairs of the Carnatic can be effected;" and that he had the satisfaction of informing his Lordship that the troops had taken their position "without producing any commotion on the part of his Highness's family, dependents, or troops; and your Lordship may rely that every degree of conciliation and humanity, consistent with the secure attainment of the ultimate object of this arrangement, will be observed in the further communications with the Nabob, and with every part of his Highness's family.
+Troops stationed in Palace to pre-vent disturbance.
+Troops et al. 2010 The purpose of preserving order until an arrangement of the affairs of the carnatic can be effected;" and that he had the satisfaction of informing his Lord-Carnatic can be effected;" and that he had the satisfaction of informing his Lord-ship that the troops had taken their position, "without producing any commotion on the part of his Highness' family, dependents, or troops; and your Lordship may rely that every degree of conciliation and humanity, consistent with the secure attainment of the ultimate object of this arrangement, will be observed in the further communications with the Nabob, and with every part of his Highness' family.

 Omdut-ul-Omrah died on the 15th July 1801.
-Immediately upon receipt of Death of Omdut, the intelligence Lord Clive addressed the following written instructions to Messrs.
-Webbe and Close for their instant attention:-
+Immediately upon receipt of the intelligence, Lord Clive addressed the following written instructions to Messrs Webbe and Close for their instant attention :-

-To J. Webbe, Esq., and Lieutenant Colonel Close.
+To J. WEBBE, Esq., and Lieut.-Col. CLOSE.